cvete/app-for-developer/README.md

 - Use of this dashboard is internal; do not distribute content externally

 ## 📦 Tech Stack
-- Next.js + App Router
+- Next.js 15 + App Router
+- React 19 + TypeScript
 - Tailwind CSS
 - Google Sheets + n8n (OAuth2-secured backend)